livingdocsIO/documentation/reference-docs/editor-configuration/menu-and-dashboards.md

 Filters on a dashboard are highly customisable in Livingdocs.

 - One can define filters in a dashboard (`displayFilters`)
-- One can use core filter or custom filter registered over the editors `coreApi` in the `displayFilters`.
+- One can use core filters provided by Livingdocs or custom filters registered over the editors `coreApi` in the `displayFilters`.
 - One can define the default search behaviour (`defaultQueries`/`emptySearchQueries`)

 Example: